Low birth weight: Long-term outcomes

 Hyponatremia in the newborn period is associated with neurodevelopmental conditions such as spastic cerebral palsy and sensorineural hearing loss.
 Rapid correction of hyponatremia (faster than 0.4 mEq/L/hour) perinatally is also associated with neurodevelopmental adverse effects.
 Among VLBW children, risk for cognitive impairment is increased with lower birth weight, male sex, nonwhite ethnicity, and lower parental education level.
 There is no clear association between brain injury in the neonatal period and later cognitive impairment.
 Additionally, low birth weight has associations with cardiovascular diseases later in life, especially in cases of large increases in weight during childhood.
 For men, higher birth weight has strong associations with increased risk of cancer deaths.

-Low birth weight is associated with schizoid personality disorder.
+These findings are continued to be investigated, but remain a driving force for future scientific investigations.

 Epidemiology

 The World Health Organization (WHO) estimates the worldwide prevalence of low birth weight at 15% as of 2014, and varies by region: Sub-Saharan Africa, 13%; South Asia, 28%; East Asia and the Pacific, 6%; Latin America and the Caribbean, 9%.
 Aggregate prevalence of LBW in United Nations-designated Least Developed Countries is 13%.
 The WHO has set a goal of reducing worldwide prevalence of LBW by 30% through public health interventions including improved prenatal care and women's education.
+While it has not been shown that programs that increase the maternal social support network significantly reduce LBW, they have been shown to reduce cesarean birth rates and antenatal hospital admission.

 In the United States, the Centers for Disease Control and Prevention (CDC) reports 313,752 LBW infants in 2018, for a prevalence of 8.28%.
 This is increased from an estimated 6.1% prevalence in 2011 by the Agency for Healthcare Research and Quality (AHRQ).
 The CDC reported prevalence of VLBW at 1.38% in 2018, similar to the 2011 AHRQ estimate.